Oyster coloring pages for kids who love pearls, wavy shells, and salty water

 Oysters have rough, ridged shells that can be colored in shades of gray, brown, or even green.
 Inside, their soft bodies can be a light beige or creamy color.
 Imagine them nestled among colorful seaweed and pebbles, use greens, browns, and grays to bring their underwater home to life!

-On the back of the page, why not try writing some fun facts about the oyster, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the oyster, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is an Oyster?